 Women's cross country: Bridgette Scott and Monserrat Lopez.

 Employee Daily Health Attestation & Safety Review (fill out when checking in)

 Student Daily Health Attestation & Safety Review (fill out when checking in)

 COVID-19 Health and Illness Report Form (fill out if you are experiencing symptoms of COVID-19, had a positive COVID-19 test or if you have been in contact with someone who was confirmed to have COVID-19).

-For Visitors and Opposing Teams
+For Visitors and Recruits

 Yearly EADA Reports